vitejs/vite/docs/guide/performance.md

 Note that you should only warm up files that are frequently used to not overload the Vite dev server on startup.
 Check the [`server.warmup`](/config/server-options.md#server-warmup) option for more information.

+Using [`--open` or `server.open`](/config/server-options.html#server-open) also provides a performance boost, as Vite will automatically warm up the entry point of your app or the provided URL to open.

 ## Reduce Resolve Operations

 Resolving import paths can be an expensive operation when hitting its worst case often.
 For example, Vite supports "guessing" import paths with the [`resolve.extensions`](/config/shared-options.md#resolve-extensions) option, which defaults to `['.mjs', '.js', '.mts', '.ts', '.jsx', '.tsx', '.json']`.